krisek/cplayer/README.md

 The various parts of the code are released under various licences, I kept those.
 All my modifications (ie. changes after the initial seed) are released under GPLv3.

 The whole app speaks for itself, there is no need to further explanation, happy listening!

+## TODOs/Known issues:

+1. if the player is hosted over https, then only https streams can be played
+2. implement PWA
+3. implement ChomeApp